babyloniaapp/docs/logs.md

 > We will publish our daily, weekly and monthly updates.
 It is very important for investors, users and players to know what exactly we're doing, how or on what we spend time and money.

+05.07.22 - The informative and fun contents like Short Stories are being made again, we try ways to create more attrative and usefull stuff for our audience.<br/>

+---

 04.07.22 - We are preparing our NFT contracts, but things running slowler now as we are on tighter budget.<br/>
 04.07.22 - Devs are busy with making our document pages ready to be hosted on our server soon.<br/>